wp-plugins/wp-dtree-30/readme.txt

 *If you value [my plugins](http://profiles.wordpress.org/users/ulfben/) and want to motivate further development - please **help me out** by [downloading and installing DropBox](http://www.dropbox.com/referrals/NTIzMDI3MDk) from my refferal link.
 It's a cross-plattform application to sync your files online and across computers.
 A 2GB account is free and my refferal earns you a 250MB bonus!*

+= Note: =
+For some users the installation procedure left WP-dTree without a default configuration.
+If after installing and activating the widget all you get is [a wierd string of code](http://wordpress.org/support/topic/plugin-wp-dtree-only-outputs-1-string-of-textcode), just go to Settings -> WP-dTree and hit "Update settings".

 = Changes in v4.2 (2010-10-29) =
 * Fixed the uninstallation procedure.